 Lanolin Lip Balm Recipe for Soft Lips

-I have a hard time using store bought lip balm.
-I suspect the reason why is allergies.
-I have a sensitivity to fragrances which are jammed into every store-bought product, but most lip balm available in stores contain Vitamin E which many people have an allergy to.
+I have a hard time using store-bought lip balm.
+I suspect the reason is allergies.
+I have a sensitivity to fragrances that are jammed into every store-bought product, but most lip balm available in stores contain Vitamin E which many people have an allergy to.

 I love putting ingredients on my body product that have beneficial properties, so I love ingredients like coconut oil, honey, lavender, and lanolin.
 It’s not as hard as you might think to ditch and switch to natural products.

 I’ve made many different chapstick recipes and this one is the best natural lip balm recipe I’ve come up with.
 My lips stay soft and supple all winter long with no peeling or pain.

 What causes chapped, peeling, burning lips?
 There are so many things that are hard on our lips.
 Smoking, sunburn, consuming artificial sweeteners, wind, dry air from the heater and so much more can cause cracked dry lips.
 Also, if you don’t consume enough water, you can get chapped lips.